AlanCoding/awx-1/docs/collections.md

 ### Cache Folder Mechanics

+Every time a project is updated as a "check" job
+(via `/api/v2/projects/N/update/` or by a schedule, workflow, etc.), the roles and collections are downloaded and saved to the project's content cache.
-Every time a project is manually updated, the roles and collections are downloaded.
-In other words, the content cache is invalidated every time a project is updated manually.
+In other words, the cache is invalidated every time a project is updated.
 That means that the `ansible-galaxy` commands are ran to download content even if the project revision does not change in the course of the update.